colebolebole/territorial.host/README.md

 # territorial.host

-A nginx server with a built in fully working territorial.io game!
+a self hostable version of the game territorial.io
 ---
 full credits go to David, creator of the amazing game!